Contract of Indemnity and Guarantee Definition

 Merriam-Webster Dictionary:

-According to Merriam Webster Dictionary;
+According to the Merriam-Webster Dictionary;

 Indemnity means “security against hurt, loss, or damage”.